Dirichlet domains for Anosov subgroups: Introduction

 Section \ref{sec:DomainProperHorofunctions} is the heart of the paper.
 We show that any {$\omega$-undistorted} subgroup $\Gamma$ admits a cocompact domain of proper discontinuity which can be characterized as those horofunctions which are proper and bounded below on any/every $\Gamma$ orbit.
 Such horofunctions satisfy an important stronger property: they are locally uniformly proper, see Lemma \ref{lem:LocalUnif}.

 In Section \ref{sec:DirichletFinsler} we deduce that {$\omega$-undistorted} subgroups have properly finite-sided Dirichlet domains for the Finsler metric $d_\omega$.
 We also give an equivalent characterization of the {$\omega$-undistorted} property in terms of disjoint half-spaces, see Theorem \ref{thm:disjoint half-spaces implies URU}.

-This Theorem, in principle, provides a semi-decidable algorithm to determine if the {$\omega$-undistorted} property holds.
+In Section \ref{sec:Dirichlet-Selberg domains} we review the definition and basic properties of Dirichlet-Selberg domains and prove Theorem \ref{thm:infinitely-sided example}.
 In Section \ref{sec:locally symmetric spaces} we consider a restricted Selberg invariant, and show that locally symmetric spaces associated to {$\omega$-undistorted} subgroups are topologically tame.
 In Section \ref{sec:restricting ds domains} we consider restricted Dirichlet-Selberg domains for $\Theta$-Anosov subgroups $\Gamma < G$ and representations $V$ of $G$.
-Theorem \ref{thm:Properly finite sided domains in Hull(F)} provides a general criterion for such domains to be properly finite-sided.
-We discuss several applications.
+We then discuss several applications.